Olethreutinae

 (NCBI-index: 1.109078)

-A very striking appearance, especially when you later enlarge the photos on your laptop, is the Arched Marble (Olethreutes arcuella).
-The orange base color of the wings with the silver-blue transverse lines is particularly striking when you encounter this leafroller in the field resting on a green leaf.
-Just after the front transverse band is a light yellow spot with black shading and some silver-blue spots in it.
-The orange color can be seen as the color of the dress of a Japanese geisha and the silver-blue stripes as the spokes of the parasol that she spins.
-The Arched Marble flies in one generation from May to August and the wingspan is 14-18mm.
+A very striking appearance when you later enlarge the photos on your laptop is the Arched Marble (Olethreutes arcuella).
+The orange base colour of the wings with the silver-blue transverse lines is particularly striking when you encounter this leafroller in the field resting on a green leaf.
+Just after the front transverse band is a light yellow spot with black shading and some silver-blue spots.
+The orange colour can be seen as the colour of the dress of a Japanese geisha, and the silver-blue stripes are the spokes of the parasol that she spins.
+The Arched Marble flies in one generation from May to August, and the wingspan is 14-18mm.
 Host plant: Fallen leaves and plant remains.
 Dutch name: Geisha.
 Frisian name:

 Flying period: